kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 20 kilobytes. &#129327; The sorted column takes up 20 kilobytes, 0.01% the space of the plain-encoded file and 0.08% of the dictionary-encoded file.

 What's the take away here?
-Wherever possible, for the love of [Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd), sort your data before you save it.
+Please, for the love of [Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd), sort your data before you save it.

 ### 4. Delta Encoding
 One more: **delta encoding** works best for ordered, numeric columns.
 Instead of storing tons of large numbers, you store the first large number; all other numbers are stored as the difference (or delta) between that number and the previous one.